saravanan-nichi-in/php-coding-rule/README.md

 ### Object Creation

 Make it immutable as much as possible.
-Especially Value Object

 #### Bad :